Rogue Games adds 5 mobile games to Google Play Pass

 Rogue’s other titles include Oz: Broken Kingdom, Sociable Soccer, Wild Life: Puzzle Story, Hexaflip: The Action Puzzler, and Super Impossible Road.

 Casamassina said the titles are targeted for Google Play Pass for now.
-But eventually the company would like the games to bring to players of all kinds, including those on Switch and other consoles, for example.
+But eventually the company would like to bring the games to players of all kinds, including those on Switch and other consoles, for example.